MohamedHarby913/testproject/documents/MohamedHarby_21445116_ISEReport.md

 ## Review

-There is a minor issue in the findingPerimeter method where it does not return a value, so it is better to return the print statement as a string and printed out in the main method.

-There is a minor issue in the findingShape method where the print statement could be more descriptive for the wrong value, not just "This is not an available shape".
+There is a minor issue in the findingShape method where the print statement could be more descriptive for the wrong values, not just "This is not an available shape".

 ## Refactor